BrianTiedjen/Brian-Tiedjen-IT1025/Lab 4/readme.md

+# Executive summary

+This lession is going over how python and graphics works and also breifly goes over Command promt (CMD)
 # Python IDLE

 Shell takes code inputed and outputs them immideatly.
 It is basically where you code.
 It is good for testing lines of code or progrmas.
 The file editor is where you run the programs.